Andrettin/Wyrmsun/readme.txt

 - Added germanic stand ground icon (by Leo).
 - The player now receives a message if they receive a new objective.
 - Added germanic arrow icon (by Leo).
-- Added the Skirnismol, the Harbarthsljoth, the Hymiskvitha, the Lokasenna, the Thrymskvitha, Baldrs Draumar, the Rigsthula, the Hyndluljoth, the Svipdagsmol, the Völundarkvitha, the Helgakvitha Hjorvarthssonar, the Helgakvitha Hundingsbana I, the Helgakvitha Hundingsbana II, the Gripisspo, the Reginsmol, the Fafnismol, the Sigrdrifumol, the Brot Af Sigurtharkvithu, the Guthrunarkvitha I, the Sigurtharkvitha En Skamma, the Helreith Brynhildar, the Drap Niflunga and the Guthrunarkvitha II En Forna to the encyclopedia texts (The Poetic Edda).
+- Added the Skirnismol, the Harbarthsljoth, the Hymiskvitha, the Lokasenna, the Thrymskvitha, Baldrs Draumar, the Rigsthula, the Hyndluljoth, the Svipdagsmol, the Völundarkvitha, the Helgakvitha Hjorvarthssonar, the Helgakvitha Hundingsbana I, the Helgakvitha Hundingsbana II, the Gripisspo, the Reginsmol, the Fafnismol, the Sigrdrifumol, the Brot Af Sigurtharkvithu, the Guthrunarkvitha I, the Sigurtharkvitha En Skamma, the Helreith Brynhildar, the Drap Niflunga, the Guthrunarkvitha II En Forna, the Guthrunarkvitha III and the Oddrunargratr to the encyclopedia texts (The Poetic Edda).
 - A unit's, building's or technology's name now appears in the bottom of the screen when hovering the mouse over its icon in the encyclopedia, along with their civilization (if any).
 - Encyclopedia pages can now have quotes which are relevant to the entry.
 - Added quotes for the Mead Hall, Mushroom Farm, War Hall, dwarven Smith, Thrymgjol Shield, Gryphon, Wyrm, Surghan Mercenary and Thursagan.